ivobeerens-nl/blog/content/blog/2013/08/perform-esxi-host-maintenance-on-a-vmware-horizon-view-floating-desktop-pool/index.md

   - "maintenance"
   - "VMware-horizon-view"
 author: Ivo Beerens
+url: /2013/08/19/perform-esxi-host-maintenance-on-a-vmware-horizon-view-floating-desktop-pool/
 ---

+When you need to perform maintenance (planned downtime) on an ESXi host which is part of a floating pool the following steps can be be taken:

 These steps are only required when using local storage for the linked clones!